 Get in touch: firstname.lastname@example.org.

 Anna grew up travelling and camping with her family and friends, kayaking down the Ottawa River, portaging through Algonquin, and exploring parts of Canada and Europe.
 Inspired by a friend’s trip, she travelled to Southeast Asia with OG back in 2012!
 Before OG she had been working in events and marketing primarily within the beer industry.
-In her spare time, she likes taking photos of pretty things and places, swimming, watching bad TV, and pursuing a certificate in Interior Design for no particular reason.
+In her spare time, she likes taking photos of pretty things and places, swimming, watching bad TV, and sometimes pursuing a certificate in Interior Design for no particular reason.

 Get in touch: email@example.com.